FRC2204-Rambots/FRC2204-Rambots.github.io/about.md

 build a fully-functioning robot.

 ## Established in 2010
-Originating in San Leandro, team 2204 was established by students who sought to inspire others in STEM fields and build engineering skills that would last a lifetime.
+Originating in San Leandro, Team 2204 was established by students who sought to inspire others in STEM fields and build engineering skills that would last a lifetime.
 The 2010 Breakaway Challenge was the beginning of a team that would make its mark in the community and students' lives.

 ## Our Goal
-The mission of FIRST® is to inspire young people to be science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.
+The mission of [FIRST®](https://www.firstinspires.org/robotics/frc) is to inspire young people to be science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.